tektoncd/pipeline/docs/install.md

 metadata:
   name: feature-flags
 data:
+  disable-home-env-overwrite: "true" # Tekton will not override the $HOME variable for individual Steps.
-  disable-working-directory-overwrite: "true" # Tekton will not overwrite the working directory in Steps.
+  disable-working-directory-overwrite: "true" # Tekton will not override the working directory for individual Steps.
 ```

+## Creating a custom release of Tekton Pipelines

+You can create a custom release of Tekton Pipelines by following and customizing the steps in [Creating an official release](https://github.com/tektoncd/pipeline/blob/master/tekton/README.md#create-an-official-release).
+For example, you might want to customize the container images built and used by Tekton Pipelines.

-## Custom Releases
+## Next steps

-The [release Task](./../tekton/README.md) can be used for creating a custom
-release of Tekton Pipelines.
-This can be useful for advanced users that need to
-configure the container images built and used by the Pipelines components.
+To get started with Tekton Pipelines, see the [Tekton Pipelines Tutorial](./tutorial.md) and take a look at our [examples](https://github.com/tektoncd/pipeline/tree/master/examples).

 ---